zesterer/chumsky/tutorial.md

 - `just` defines a parser that accepts only the given input.
 We leverage it to define `op` that can easily construct an operator parser later by passing the operator character.

-- `repeated` will parse a given pattern any number of times (including zero!), collecting the outputs into a `Vec`
+- `repeated` will parse a given pattern any number of times (including zero!).

-- `foldr` means "right-fold", it takes a collection(provided by the preceding `repeated`), fold them into a single value by repeatedly applying the given closure.
+- `foldr` means "right-fold", it iterates the preceding output(provided by `repeated`), fold all values into a single value by repeatedly applying the given closure.
 The first argument `atom` provides the initial value of the folding process.

 This is worth a little more consideration.
 We're trying to parse *any number* of negation operators, followed by a single atom (for now, just a number).
 For example, the input `---42` would generate the following input to `foldr`: